amit17051980/documentum-16.4-docker/README.md

 Give at least 30 minutes to finish this.
 Follow the next steps once you feel all went ok.

-### Install Tomcat and Documentum Administrator
+### Install Tomcat and Documentum Administrator with DCTM REST

 The sample web.xml with disabled tag pooling has been attached.
-The da.war is the recompressed Documentum Administrator WAR file with the right dfc.properties.
+The da.war and dctm-rest.war are the recompressed WAR files with the right dfc.properties.
 Sample dfc.properties is attached!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 docker run --network documentum -d --name tomcat --hostname tomcat -p 8080:8080 tomcat